Skip to content

 Yet others view Hell as a state of mind or even a current condition of the Earth.
 The views of what Hell is and where it is, have changed over time, even within the same religions or cultures, such as Christianity.

-Biblical Views of Hell: Is Hell Under the Earth?
+Biblical Views of Hell: Is it Under the Earth?

 Though there are many different views and interpretations of Hell, one thing remains consistent.
 In the Bible, references to Hell always indicate a place below the Earth.
 The Bible repeatedly speaks of people being cast “down” to Hell or going “down” to Hell alive.
 This suggests a belief that Hell is either below the Earth or in a plane that is lower than the physical plane, or even in the center of the Earth.